Sun-Jc/NetworkCourse/README.md

 # Procedures(evolving network)
-0) copy every file of "data-processing-script" folder into the same folder with edges.csv and nodes.csv make sure your "$wc -l edges.csv " reveals ~15000000 lines
+0) copy every file of "data-processing-script" folder into the same folder with edges.csv and nodes.csv

+make sure your "$wc -l edges.csv " reveals ~15000000 lines

+edit config.py and input the wanted years and executing cores

 1) $python3 1.run.py